Keep Up With McLean!

 The Gunderson programs—Gunderson Residence and Gunderson Outpatient Program—offer cutting-edge treatment for women 21 and over with borderline personality disorder and other severe personality disorders, including those who experience coexisting psychiatric conditions such as substance use, eating disorders, depression, or anxiety.

-The Dissociative Disorders and Trauma Inpatient Program provides acute treatment for individuals who suffer from the effects of childhood abuse or other painful traumatic events.
+The Dissociative Disorders and Trauma Inpatient Program provides acute treatment for individuals who struggle with the effects of childhood abuse or other painful traumatic events.

 Outpatient group and individual therapy are also available through specialty clinics offered by the Adult Outpatient Services and the Child and Adolescent Outpatient Services.
 The Women’s Recovery Group provides addiction recovery support for individuals receiving treatment from McLean’s Substance Use Disorders Division.

 Investigators at McLean are on the cutting edge of scientific innovation, including studies that focus on women’s mental health.